inet-framework/inet/doc/src/users-guide/ch-lifecycle.rst

 --------

-Simulation is often used to study the effects of unexpected events like a router crash on the network.
+Simulation is often used to study the effects of unexpected events like router crashes on the network.
 In order to accommodate such scenarios, INET supports *lifecycle modeling* of network nodes.
 The up/down status of a node is changed via lifecycle operations.